 - Decreased blood pressure

 Your body doesn’t like using protein as a primary fuel source.
 Why?
-It’s not a very efficient fuel source and it is also involves a very costly energy conversion process called gluconeogenesis.
+It’s not a very efficient fuel source, and it also involves a very costly energy conversion process called gluconeogenesis.
 Your body, particularly your brain, loves glucose as fuel.
 The best source of glucose?
-You guessed it: Carbohydrates.
-They are easy to break down and your body can utilize them at faster rate than protein.
+You guessed it: carbohydrates.
+They are easy to break down, and your body can utilize them at a faster rate than protein.
 So what happens when you are no longer ingesting macronutrients as you fast?

 Lean Gains Breakdown:

-- On non-training days, reduce calories but be sure to add in more fat-based calories.
+- Focused Macronutrient: Protein.
+Strive to add more carbohydrates and overall calories on training days.
+On non-training days, reduce calories but be sure to add in more fat-based calories.

-- It should account for about half of your total calories for the day.
+- Most Important Meal: Post-workout.
+It should account for about half of your total calories for the day.

 About the author